VinnyAmbesek/infiniteDungeon/README.md

 - Pocket upgrades: increases the maximum number of items you can carry.
 - HP upgrade: increases you maximum HP.
 - Secret upgrades: only appear after a secret action is completed.
+- Weapon upgrades: increase your skill with the weapon.

 ## Dungeon Moves
-- Each floor multiple of 10 has a chance of reorganizing the floor while you are at it.
+- Each floor multiple of 5 has a chance of reorganizing the floor while you are at it.
 - If that happens, all tiles go black, and the exit and entrance change position.

   [Infinite Dungeon]: <https://vinnyambesek.github.io/infiniteDungeon/>